-If the person inheriting your home can qualify, she also has the option of refinancing the mortgage.
-This could be a good option for her if your existing mortgage carries a high interest rate or if restructuring the loan might otherwise result in a lower monthly payment.
-Of course, she'd have to be able to afford the payments after the refinance or your home could ultimately be lost to foreclosure.
+If the person inheriting your home can qualify, he or she also has the option of refinancing the mortgage.
+This could be a good option for the person if your existing mortgage carries a high interest rate or if restructuring the loan might otherwise result in a lower monthly payment.
+Of course, he or she would have to be able to afford the payments after the refinance, or your home could ultimately be lost to foreclosure.
 This could happen as well even if your mortgage remains intact under the terms of the Garn-St. Germane Act.
 The provisions of the Act only protect your property if the mortgage is kept current.

 If no other options exist, the executor of your estate can sell your other assets to pay off the mortgage.
 If you don’t leave sufficient other assets to manage it, your executor might be forced to sell the property as part of the probate process.
 After paying off the mortgage and your other debts, the remaining proceeds would go to your beneficiaries, either those you named in your will, or – if you didn't leave a will – your heirs as determined by state law.
 The one sure thing about a mortgage you leave behind is that someone must pay it.
 Otherwise, the property will revert to the lender.